Understanding Data Inequality

 — Naomi Klein, Doppelganger: A Trip Into the Mirror World

 In Doppelganger: A Trip Into the Mirror World author Naomi Klein explores the complex world of data doppelgangers—what they are, why they exist, and how data representation inequalities undermine social structures.
-These inequalities arise from data being given an ontological power to represent the world based on diverse forms and sources of information.
-However, this is always partial and its production always biased toward the more powerful in society, who control systems through which data representation occurs.
+These inequalities arise when data is given an ontological power to represent the world based on diverse forms and sources of information.

 Impacted Stakeholders